-At Forest Academy and Elveden Church of England Primary Academy we:
+At Elveden Church of England Primary Academy we:

-- Use end of key stage descriptors (KS1 and 2) and writing assessment criteria for all year groups (Jonathan Bond/Roz Wilson) - Half termly key stage monitoring to moderate reading, writing and maths assessments - Moderate work through planning and fortnightly book scrutinies, sharing feedback with members of staff - Participate in moderation meetings with local schools every term.
+- Use end of key stage descriptors (KS1 and 2) and writing assessment criteria for all year groups (Jonathan Bond/Roz Wilson) - Whole school monitoring to moderate reading, writing and maths assessments, this is also carried out with our partner school. - Moderate work through planning and book scrutinies, sharing feedback with members of staff - Participate in moderation meetings with local schools.